 3. Also in New York, I recorded a video interview with Bloomberg Law for their Stealth Lawyer series about how I went from lawyer to soup eater.
 Video is here.

 4. I had the pleasure of recording a very impromptu session of This Week in Travel’s podcast.
 Clockwise from left, Chris Christensen, Spud Hilton, Don George, David Lytle, Dick Jordan and Jen Leo.
 Full podcast is here.

 That’s it for now!
-I’ll be leaving San Francisco in a few days and then heading back to Montreal and then to India.
+I’ll be leaving San Francisco in a few days and then heading back to Montreal (my crash course to Montreal is here) and then to India.
 More soon about SF eats and Vietnamese pho (not necessarily in that order).